The Final Word: Bob Condotta reviews what went wrong in the Seahawks’ defeat to the Chargers

 WHAT I SAID: Chargers QB Philip Rivers against the Seahawks’ pass rush.

-WHAT HAPPENED: Rivers was sacked twice, and after a hot start was kept relatively in check down the stretch as Los Angeles was held without a point coming from its offense in the second half.
+WHAT HAPPENED: Rivers was sacked twice, and after a hot start was kept relatively in check down the stretch as Los Angeles’ offense was held scoreless in the second half.
 Conversely, the Chargers also seemed content to sit on what was always at least a two-possession lead until the final 1:50.
 It could have been worse — the Chargers were held to 215 total passing yards, significantly less than their 278 average coming in, which ranked 10th in the NFL.
 But the Chargers made the plays they needed to win.

 WHAT I COULD HAVE SAID: Chargers WR Keenan Allen vs. Seattle secondary.
-Allen pulled in six passes for 124 yards, the second-most this season against the Seahawks and most since Denver’s Emmanuel Sanders had 135 in the opener.
-Allen was an equal opportunity offender, doing work against a number of different defenders.
-His biggest play, and one of the most pivotal in the game, was his 54-yarder to covert a third and 15 to set up the Chargers’ second TD, after which Los Angeles never trailed again.
-Rivers got good protection on the play while Allen used a double-move to get past Shaquill Griffin, while free safety Tedric Thompson also initially took a step to the other side of the field and was late to recover.
+Allen pulled in six passes for 124 yards, the second most this season against the Seahawks and most since Denver’s Emmanuel Sanders had 135 in the opener.
+Allen was an equal opportunity offender, doing work against several different defenders.
+His biggest play, and one of the most pivotal in the game, was his 54-yarder to covert a third-and-15 to set up the Chargers’ second TD, after which Los Angeles never trailed again.
+Rivers got good protection on the play while Allen used a double-move to get past Shaquill Griffin.
+Free safety Tedric Thompson also initially took a step to the other side of the field and was late to recover.
 “They doubled-moved us and an offense will do that at times on third and long and hope that somebody will bite on it and we did,” Carroll said.
 “Really good execution by them and a good lesson for some young corners and safeties.”

 PLAYER TO WATCH